-- Medical Information and Request for Accommodations: Voluntary disclosure of medical conditions, medications, allergies, dietary restrictions, and requests for any ODA. - Health Clearance Form: To be completed by a doctor as well as a mental health specialist, if requested by the doctor.
+Medical Information and Request for Accommodations: Voluntary disclosure of medical conditions, medications, allergies, dietary restrictions, and requests for any ODA.

+- Health Clearance Form: To be completed by a doctor as well as a mental health specialist, if requested by the doctor.
 Faculty Leaders can access this form via the student's application portal.
-Faculty Leaders may review the forms for important medical information and access the form in the event of an emergency. - Passport: Each student is asked to enter passport information and a scanned copy of their passport information page which may be required by some program providers. - Additional forms requested by faculty or program vendor: Varies by program.
+Faculty Leaders may review the forms for important medical information and access the form in the event of an emergency. - Passport: Each student is asked to submit passport information.
+Passport scans may also be required by some program providers. - Additional forms requested by faculty or program vendor: Varies by program.